aabbtree77/esp32-vpn/README.md

   is still possible when running the DHT measurement with the display without the networking stack.
 Adding the async networking and the MQTT libs exposes an insufficient RAM: "MemoryError: memory allocation failed, allocating 6632 bytes" (breaks at "#import gui.fonts.arial35 as arial35").

-- Despite all the amazing work by Peter Hinch, I do not recommend using displays with ESP32 and the async codes.
-GUIs and ESP32 do not go hand in hand really:
+- Despite all the amazing work by Peter Hinch, I do not recommend using displays with ESP32 and the async codes which I could not get to receive the MQTT messages, but the device could send them.
-  Refresh issues, limited RAM...
-Busted/tricky async REPL printing.
-MQTT/repl is sufficient to read any complex information.
-Keep the device at "low level", use it just to build the control and read/broadcast sensor measurements.
-Bail out to the PC space for everything else.

-- One may need to track the Mosquitto broker version changes when Ubuntu gets updated.
-Before the summer 2022, versions 1.9.x did not require any configuration and just running "mosquitto" command would be sufficient to start the broker, now since v2.0.x one needs a minimal configuration as described above.

 - Capacitive Soil Moisture Sensor v1.2 works, but its voltage/ADC value range between a dry and wet soil leaves space for improvements.
-  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes. ~~It is better to make your own electrical resistance-based soil moisture sensor by sticking wires to a paper cylinder of a liquid _gypsum_ and then drying it into a solid state.~~ A cheap construction-site gypsum does not change its electrical resistivity w.r.t. an increasing soil moisture.
+  Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
+Personal attempts to make soil-moisture sensitive resistors out of cheap construction-site gypsum did not meet success.

 - The problem of global connectivity has no answers, only choices.
 What a pity that we cannot simply send a UDP packet to a MAC address and instead have to deal with so many layers of IT crapola.

 - Ditch this whole approach in favour of the ESP Rainmaker cloud with the Arduino IDE and C++ API?!

-- My great respect to the MicroPython community, esp.
-Peter Hinch and Rui and Sara Santos.

 ## References

+My great respect to the MicroPython community, esp.
+Peter Hinch and Rui and Sara Santos whose code is worth checking out.

 Essential: